informatics-lab/blog/_posts/2015-05-13-informatics-lab-blog-version-two.md

 ![Contact Us Mock](https://s3-eu-west-1.amazonaws.com/informatics-webimages/articles/2015-05-13-informatics-lab-blog-version-two/contact-us-mock.jpg)

-The colours throughout the site mirror those used in the four [get involved][10] icons.
+The colours throughout the site mirror those used in the four get involved icons.
 We’re toying with the idea of introducing these colours to the team photos.
 The border colour could mirror the persons area of expertise.
 This could be too subtle … but it is often the subtleties that make a good design great!
 Let us know what you think!

 ## Tech choices